ScomosLastName/Basic-Sudoku-Puzzle-html-js-css/README.md

  Suitable for others looking to make there own sudoku puzzle and looking for examples of code to get them satarted, or just download it and tweek it.

  if you have any ways that i could make the javascipt more streamline/simpler/less of a mess, hit me up on discord, averge_dude87#9364.

+ The Design is inspired by 80's/90's web games.